-Core Requirements for PT School (and for GRE Exam Preparation) generally are:
+Core Requirements for Physical Therapy School (and for GRE Exam Preparation) generally include:

 The following courses should also be completed prior to taking the GRE exam:

 Additional course requirements may vary from one professional program to another, so it is the responsibility of the student to be aware of specifics regarding their schools of interest.
+Students pursuing the Doctor of Physical Therapy program with Chatham should note the specific admissions requirements for that program, which differ from those listed above.
 Good planning and working closely with academic and health professions advisors are essential to maximize chances of success in the highly competitive medical school application environment.

 With the exception of the core requirements and courses strongly recommended ahead of the GRE exam, there is curricular flexibility within any chosen major and among the elective courses that are part of the liberal arts curriculum at Westminster College.
 Students planning to study abroad for a semester must also plan accordingly to meet all requirements and timelines.
 It is also advisable for students to budget time during the spring semester of their junior year to prepare for the GRE exam that will test knowledge in Biology, Organic Chemistry, General Chemistry as well as Reading Comprehension, Perceptual Ability and Quantitative Reasoning.